aayla-secura/mixnmatchttp/README.md

 Endpoints, templates and template pages constructors have the same signature as for a dictionary.
-Endpoints are of type `mixnmatchttp.endpoints.Endpoint`, while templates and template pages are of type `mixnmatchttp.common.DictNoClobber`.
+Endpoints are of type `mixnmatchttp.endpoints.Endpoint`, while templates and template pages are of type `mixnmatchttp.utils.DictNoClobber`.
 However, you can define them as a dictionary, or any type which has a dictionary-like interface, and `BaseHTTPRequestHandler`'s meta class will convert them to the appropriate class.